fireflycons/tips-for-CKA-CKAD-CKS/README.md

 I found that as soon as the portal was launched, and while the environment was creating that I could start typing these into the exam notepad.
 By the time the command prompt appeared, I was mostly done and it was a simple copy/paste from the exam notepad to the terminal.
 This will save you up to a minute depending on how many alaises, config items etc you want to use.

 Below are my personal preferences.
-You can and should practice these in all popular lab environments like KodeKloud and Katacoda.
+You can and should practice these in all popular lab environments like KodeKloud and Katacoda and also when you get to it, killer.sh.

 ## Preventing Early Exit from the Exam

 If you exit the main terminal, then the proctor has to get you back in.
 The clock *does not stop* while this happens so you will lose valuable time.
 Prevent this happening to you by entering these commands at the very first command prompt.
 Do this absolutely as the first task - before adding any personal configuration or attempting any question.
+Do *not* run these in any other terminal (e.g. inside `tmux`) or node you ssh to, or you will find it hard to get back out - absolutely *only* in the very first command prompt when the exam starts.

 ```shell
 set -o ignoreeof